-Handheld hydraulic rock drills are sturdy and reliable rock drills designed for working together with Chicago Pneumatic hydraulic power packs, by means of an Chicago Pneumatic OFD oil flow divider or with most hydraulic excavators, backhoe loaders, and tractors.
+Handheld hydraulic breakers are sturdy and reliable breakers designed for working together with Chicago Pneumatic hydraulic power packs or, by means of a Chicago Pneumatic OFD oil flow divider, with most hydraulic excavators, backhoe loaders and tractors.

-There are no limitations on the ambient temperature on the working place as soon as the used hydraulic fluid keeps the needed parameters.
+There are no limitations on the ambient temperature at the work place as long as the hydraulic fluid used keeps within its operational parameters.